 It’s the special time of year where every weekend we are blessed to watch a very meaningful three-year-old race leading to the first Saturday in May, and the much-anticipated run for the roses.
 There’s always a possibility of a real dynamic champion developing from a race like this.
 Gun Runner and his dominating performance back in 2016 is a great example as he went on to win the Breeders’ Cup Classic the following year.

-So we have a solid, but not overly dynamic field taking on the 9 furlongs and hoping to emerge a contender for any jewel of the Triple Crown and the potential greatness that may develop going forward as an older horse.
+So we have a solid, but not overly dynamic field taking on the 9 furlongs for the 2019 Louisiana Derby and hoping to emerge a contender for any jewel of the Triple Crown and the potential greatness that may develop going forward as an older horse.

 The following order is my most precise and most probable of hitting the winning circle and the board.
 It is actually a pretty decent race because there are some important questions that will be answered, which makes it like many “Kentucky Derby Prep Races” interesting to not only watch but take a stab at as well.
 Here is how I see it finishing.
 It’s an eleven horse field, I suggest always giving added attention to my top 4 listed.

 # 6 War Of Will You know as a seasoned handicapper, I’m always breaking down a myriad of past performance angles, I dip into the pedigree and the behavior of the horses in the paddock.
 I also observe their habits and their abilities when I do my video handicapping.